Polish Red Borscht – Barszcz Czerwony

 Peel and chop the potatoes into bite size pieces.
 Boil them in a medium size pot with a pinch of salt, until potatoes are tender.
 Adding potatoes to the borscht make the soup more hearty and filling.
 I like russet or any white potatoes.

 When vegetables are tender, remove them from the broth and let them cool for a minute or two.
 I don’t like leek and parsley root, so I discard them but you can use them if you like.
+My Mom uses all of her veggies.

 Peel the beet roots.
 I recommend peeling them while they are still warm…. it just so much easier.
 The skin peels off by itself when lightly scraped with a knife.
 When peeling and grating, wear plastic kitchen gloves to avoid staining the skin with beetroot juice.